dafzor/bnetlauncher/README.md

 ## Known Issues

-* Launching WoW Classic and PTR version of game depends on the client gaining focus for bnetlauncher to send a keypress to it so it will launch the game.
-Not letting the Battle.net client gain focus will break the functionality.
+* Launching WoW Classic and PTR version of game was dependant on enter key press defaulting to play button.
+  As of latest client version, this is no longer the case, so launching those versions requires a key press.
 * Slow computers might take too long causing to bnetlauncher to think something went wrong, see aditional options on how to use --timeout to fix it.
 * Enabling multiple instances of battle.net client in it's options might break bnetlauncher functionality.